vinayps/cs205_project/README.md

 ```

 ## References -
-The base line code in this package essentially consists of two serial implementations of Keccakf.
+The base line code in this package essentially consists of two serial implementations of Keccak-f.
 These were derived from https://github.com/gvanas/KeccakCodePackage (keccak.noekeon.org) who had very kindly licensed this to the public domain.
 These were built on the standards specified in the FIPS 202 (SHA-3) document issued by csrc.nist.gov - http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf

 More information can be found on Keccak in general at keccak.noekeon.org and on the FIPS 202 standard at csrc.nist.gov